logos-maker/ikiGUI/README.md

 ## What ikiGUI will do for you
 - It lets you open audio plugin windows aka child windows.
-- It gives you the mouse cursor position and buttons pressed (from your window object).
+- It gives you the mouse cursor position and buttons/knobs/tiles pressed (from your window object).
 - It loads pictures that you embedd into your plugin (so your plugin is contained in one file).
 - Lets you easily build layers of graphics with [alpha blending](https://en.wikipedia.org/wiki/Alpha_compositing), built up of single graphical elements or arrays, rows and columns of pictures aka [tile maps](https://en.wikipedia.org/wiki/Text_mode) (for example knobs for your audio plugin).